 The Mercato Centrale (Central Market)

 Located near the church of San Lorenzo, the Mercato Centrale provides an interesting and traditional way to shop for food.
 The market consists of hundreds of individual stands.
-Downstairs, there are separate stands for meat, cheese, bread, chicken, canned goods, pasta, wine and oil; upstairs are the stands for fruits and vegetables.
+It has two different floors, with different settings: downstairs, there are separate stands for fruits and vegetables, meat, cheese, bread, chicken, canned goods, pasta, wine and oil.
+Upstairs there in a new restaurant area with different options: from pizza to sushi, from vegan to Florentine T-bone.
+The market area in open from 7 am to 3 pm (7 am – 5 pm on Saturday; closed on Sunday), while the restaurants on the first floor are open every day from 8 am to 12 am.
 The market, offering fresh items at reasonable prices, is alive with shoppers scurrying about searching for the best buys of the day.

 Another excellent market with fresh fruits, vegetables, meats, breads and cheeses is the Mercato Sant’Ambrogio in Piazza Ghiberti.
 This market is smaller than the Mercato Centrale, and therefore is a little less chaotic.
 The quality of the food is very high, and many of the vendors at this market are genuine farmers who bring their produce to the city to sell.